-5.3 Risk sharing
+5.3.
+Risk sharing

 What alternative explanations are consistent with the evolution of income as well as consumption inequality?
-Several authors have proposed that consumers may be able to partially insure their consumption against permanent income shocks (Storesletten, Telmer and Yaron 2004b, Primiceri and Van Rens 2004, Blundell, Pistaferri and Preston 2008).
+Several authors have proposed that consumers may be able to partially insure their consumption against permanent income shocks (Storesletten et al., 2004b; Primiceri and Van Rens, 2004; Pistaferri et al., forthcoming).
 In the context of the model in this paper, the heterogeneity and partial insurance interpretations are observationally equivalent.
 Our consumption model is an incomplete markets model and insurance markets are non-existing.
 By investing in a risk-free bond, consumers can save and borrow freely, but they cannot pool risks with other consumers so that they cannot insure their consumption path against unexpected permanent shocks.
 If in reality insurance markets do exist, it is possible that our estimate for the variance of α{it} includes not only predictable shocks but also unpredictable but insurable permanent shocks.
 Although this distinction is not the main focus of this paper, in this section we argue that heterogeneity provides an explanation for the data that is at least as plausible as partial risk sharing, which has received far more attention in the literature.

-Storesletten, Telmer and Yaron (2004b) evaluate how consumption and income inequality change with age (over the life cycle).
+Storesletten et al. (2004b) evaluate how consumption and income inequality change with age (over the life cycle).
 They find that consumption inequality predicted by their model is about 20% higher than in the data and explain this discrepancy by implicit risk sharing through the social security system.
-Blundell, Pistaferri and Preston (2008) evaluate the evolution of inequality over time in a framework similar to the one in this paper.
-They use food consumption and household characteristics to impute total nondurable consumption in the PSID data and estimate the fraction of permanent income shocks that are not insured.
+Pistaferri et al. (forthcoming) evaluate the evolution of inequality over time in a framework similar to the one in this paper.
+They use food consumption and household characteristics to impute total non-durable consumption in the PSID data and estimate the fraction of permanent income shocks that are not insured.
 They find consumption growth responds by a factor 0.64 to permanent shocks, which implies that the fraction of the variance of permanent income shocks that are insured based on their estimates is 0.6, roughly similar to our estimates.